At Soul Spin, we create applied studio, leadership, & business management opportunities for promising kids who face environmental barriers to success.

 In early 2014, we piloted our first Youth DJ Group.
 In Summer 2014, we expanded the pilot to a year-round program, accompanied by a program expansion & strategic collaborations with various Event Partners across Atlanta, from the Atlanta Contemporary Arts Center to the Mayor's Office of Cultural Affairs.

-In early 2016, we added a second site in College Park, working closely with Club E and the College Park Housing Authority to build our second program home.
+In early 2016, we added a second site in College Park, working closely with the College Park Housing Authority to build our second program home.

 We're fans of continuous growth & strategic planning (and are, admittedly, sort of data geeks).
 As we enter our third year, we've developed a few big picture goals: